0xjjpa/AIESEC-Chrome-Extension/README.md

 * Twitter Bootstrap
 * KnockoutJS

+## Background

-Sadly, due new changes to Chrome 22, the KnockoutJS templating system was forbidden due it's use of inline eval.
+Due new changes to Chrome 22, the KnockoutJS templating system was forbidden due it's use of inline eval.
 This delayed the release date for about 4 months, and the project has been stopped so far even though development has continued in more subtle ways.

+In December 2012, Chrome 22 released a new manifest rule that loosed the restrictions for KnockoutJS templating, allowing me to continue with the project.

 ### Current tested solutions in order to deploy application